liviucotfas/ase-windows-applications-programming/2 - Creating Types.md

 	}
 	```

 5. Change the IComparable\<Person\> implementation in order to sort the persons in descending order, based on their age
 6. Change the IComparable\<Person\> implementation in order to sort the persons using 2 criteria at the same time (name and age)
+7. Add a new class to the project that implements the IComparer\<Person\> interface in order to sort the persons in ascending order based on their name
+8. Add a new class to the project that implements the IComparer\<Person\> interface in order to sort the persons in descending order based on their name

 ### ICloneable